 JIM ANDRASSY | HEAD COACH

-In each of the last nine seasons, the Golden Flashes have sent five or more qualifiers to the NCAA Championships.
-In eight of those nine seasons, Kent State finished in the top two spots of the Mid-American Conference standings and compiled a 109-37-1 dual meet record during an eight-year run.
-Named Mid-American Conference Coach of the Year in 2009, Andrassy has helped produce seven All-American performances from five different wrestlers including a 2011 national champion (Dustin Kilgore) and three NCAA top 25 team finishes.
+In 11 of the last 12 seasons, the Golden Flashes have sent four or more qualifiers to the NCAA Championships and five or more qualifiers in nine of those seasons.
+In eight of the last 12 seasons, Kent State finished in the top two spots of the Mid-American Conference standings and compiled a 145-81-1 dual meet record.
+Named Mid-American Conference Coach of the Year in 2009, Andrassy has helped produce 11 All-American performances from six different wrestlers including a 2011 national champion (Dustin Kilgore) and four NCAA top 25 team finishes.

 In 2012, Kent State sent a program-record seven wrestlers to the NCAA Championships and won the Mid-American Conference regular season title with a 5-0 mark in conference duals.
 The Flashes were ranked No. 13 in the final NWCA Coaches Poll and won a Virginia Duals title.